 2. Connect the 4-pin fan power extension cable to the in-car auxiliary connector and using multi-meter find a pair of wires providing at least 12 V DC.
 In my case, it was a black/yellow pair and the reading on multi-meter has confirmed 14 V DC:

 Take note of your color combination, as it may vary.
-Assuming it is the same color combination, here’s a simple diagram of the harness I have created:
+Assuming it is the same color combination, here’s a render of the harness I have created: